 The name of this subcommittee will be the Activities Subcommittee of Washington County Narcotics Anonymous (to be further referenced simply as the Activities Subcommittee).

-The Activities Subcommittee is directly accountable to Washington County ASC (Area Service Committee), and all functions of the subcommittee will be in the spirit of service to the area.
+The Activities Subcommittee is directly accountable to Washington County Narcotics Anonymous Area Service Committee (WCNA), and all functions of the subcommittee will be in the spirit of service to the area.

 Any member of Narcotics Anonymous is welcome to join the Activities Subcommittee.
 To become an active, voting member of the Activities Subcommittee, said member must attend two consecutive activities meetings.